ankurBtl/Collab-Project/README.md

 # Collab-Project
-Collab project for learning git commands.
+Collab project for learning best git commands.

 ## tech stack
-Java, Spring, REST API
+java, spring, REST API

 ### description
 This readme file contains special information.

 ## copyright
 this project is property of Ankur.
-Can only be used for educational purposes
+Can only be used for educational purposes.